Tapac/exposed-wiki/Transactions.md

 ### Working with a multiple databases
 _This functionality supported since 0.10.1 version_

 When you want to work with different databases then you have to store database reference returned by `Database.connect()` and provide it to `transaction` function as first parameter.
-As before 0.10.1, `transaction` block without parameters will work with the latest _connected_ database.
 ```kotlin
 val db1 = connect("jdbc:h2:mem:db1;DB_CLOSE_DELAY=-1;", "org.h2.Driver", "root", "")
 val db2 = connect("jdbc:h2:mem:db2;DB_CLOSE_DELAY=-1;", "org.h2.Driver", "root", "")